 Having a low bilirubin level hasn’t been shown to increase the risk of developing ulcerative colitis, though.

-A 2018 study suggests that low bilirubin levels could increase your risk of developing deep white matter lesions in your brain, even if you don’t have any other health issues.
-These lesions are linked to several conditions, including dementia and heart disease.
+A suggests that low bilirubin levels could increase your risk of developing deep white matter lesions in your brain, even if you don’t have any other health issues.
+These lesions to several conditions, including dementia and heart disease.

 Low bilirubin levels may also be associated with blood vessel damage, according to a 2009 study.